martindevans/martindevans.me/_posts/2012-07-16-Overindulgence.md

 ### Loading A Custom Texture Pack

-Right now there's no menu for selecting your custom texture pack, so if you want to use one you'll have to drop the pack into _C:\Users\USERNAME\AppData\Roaming\Heist\TexturePacks_ then go into _C:\Users\USERNAME\AppData\Roaming\Heist\Configuration.ini_ and change _TexturePack=_ to _TexturePack=PATH_TO_PACK.zip_, now the game will load in your texture pack (If the game can't find your texture pack, it will load the default one).
+Right now there's no menu for selecting your custom texture pack, so if you want to use one you'll have to drop the pack into _C:\Users\USERNAME\AppData\Roaming\Heist\TexturePacks_ then go into _C:\Users\USERNAME\AppData\Roaming\Heist\Configuration.ini_ and change _TexturePack=_ to _TexturePack=PATH-TO-PACK.zip_, now the game will load in your texture pack (If the game can't find your texture pack, it will load the default one).

 ### Creating A Custom Texture Pack

 A large part of my work this week has been making a tool to create texture packs from a set of source images.
 This tool takes a load of 512x512 images and packs them up into a single texture atlas for the game to use, it also optionally uses the incredible [pngcrush] (http://pmt.sourceforge.net/pngcrush/) program to crush the images down to a much smaller size so that texture packs don't get too big.
 The tool also generates normal maps off the input heightmaps, so you don't have to generate them yourself.
-You can download the TexturePackr tool *[here] (http://placeholder-software.co.uk/setup/TexturePackr.zip)*, there's an included readme with detailed instructions.
+You can download the TexturePackr tool [here] (http://placeholder-software.co.uk/setup/TexturePackr.zip), there's an included readme with detailed instructions.
 If you make a texture pack, I'd love to see what you do!
 Send me pictures, or even just the pack itself so I can have a play :D

 ## Greenlight